ryedin/site/_posts/2016-09-20-three-generations-of-aws.md

 This explains why there is heated competition in the orchestration software space, and why AWS launched their EC2 Container Service (ECS).

 If we install Swarm or Mesos we're responsible for operating the software.
-We need to keep an orchestration service up 100% of the time so Instances can always check in and see if they need to start or stop processes.
+We need to keep an orchestration service up 100% of the time, so Instances can always check in and see if they need to start or stop processes.
 If we use ECS, we delegate that responsibility to Amazon.

 ## Why ECS Tasks?